gisakias/gisakias/README.md

 - 👋 Hi, I’m @gisakias
-- 👀 I’m interested in Software Engineering, Geoinformatics (since 2018)
+- 👀 I’m interested in Software Engineering (since 2018), Geoinformatics (since 2021)
 - 🌱 I’m currently learning Geography, at the University of the Aegean
 - 💞️ I’m looking to collaborate on Geospatial Ananalysis
 - 📫 How to reach me [epervoreios#1175 (Discord)]